+Harvard and Oxford Universities have consistently been ranked the world’s two top medical schools, based on the excellence of their teaching programs.
 By accessing oversight from these faculty, this scholarship will equip successful candidates with the theoretical, practical and leadership skills to implement quality and safety techniques and processes within their organizations, in addition to benefitting from the immense network and resources of the Harvard academic community.
-We expect that they will be positioned to become the future leaders in quality and safety.
+In essence they will be positioned to become the future leaders in quality and safety.

-- the completed preliminary visa and regulatory screening form (downloadable from the above page)
+• complete the preliminary visa and regulatory screening form

-- a letter of intent explaining your reasons for applying
+• submit a letter of intent explaining their reasons for applying

-- a full CV including publication list, h-index and any grant funding obtained in the course of their career
+• submit a full CV including publication list, and any grant funding obtained in the course of their career

-• if a trainee, a statement from current employer that they guarantee that you will be employed with them on completion of your scholarship
+• if a trainee, should provide a statement from current employer that they guarantee that you will be employed with them on completion of your scholarship